5 Emotions You'll Experience Only in Wild Namibia

 5. Inspiration from culture and history

-Practical tips for your journey to Namibia
+Practical tips for your journey in Namibia

 Water: Always carry enough water with you, especially when travelling through the desert.